eshapriyanka/sheCodes-basics-final-project/README.md

 let, if, else, alert, prompt, event

 🖼 Image uploader
-If you need to use images from your computer, you can use this image uploader to include your images on your project.
+If you need to use images from your computer, you can use the image uploader to include your images on your project.